mh720/scaleio-volume-backup/README.md

 ### restore_snapshot

-This script will create a new ScaleIO volume of the specified size, temporarily attach it to (ex: /dev/scinia) on this host, and restore an encrypted gzip volume dump into it.
+This script will create a new ScaleIO volume of the specified name and size, temporarily attach it to (ex: /dev/scinia) on this host, and restore an encrypted gzip volume dump into it.

 Usage: restore_snapshot [OPTIONS] (-n new_volume_name) (-s size_in_gb) (-f encrypted_gz_filename)